 Editor’s Note: The Outside Inn closed in August 2018.
-No additional information is currently available and no new tenants have been announced for the space.
+No restaurants have taken over the space.

 As an avid hockey fan, I try to make as many Reading Royals games as I can every season.
 I love everything about the experience at Santander Arena, but lately I’ve been wanting something more out of the dining experience.